Siege of Itami (1579)

-The second siege of Itami Castle (伊丹城の戦い), also called the siege of Arioka Castle (有岡城の戦い) during the Sengoku period of Japanese history, occurred in 1579, five years after it was seized by Oda Nobunaga in Siege of Itami (1574) from Itami clan, and entrusted the Castle to Araki Murashige.
+The second siege of Itami Castle (伊丹城の戦い), also called the siege of Arioka Castle (有岡城の戦い) during the Sengoku period of Japanese history, occurred in 1579, five years after it was seized by Oda Nobunaga in Siege of Itami (1574) from the Itami clan, and entrusted the Castle to Araki Murashige.

 Background

 In October of 1578, during the siege of Miki, Araki Murashige suddenly left the battlefront, returned to his home base at Arioka Castle (also known as Itami Castle), and launched rebellion against Oda clan.
 Then, Kuroda Yoshitaka went to Arioka castle to prevail on Murashige not to defect, but Murashige chose to imprison Yoshitaka instead.

 Later, Nobunaga accused Murashige of sympathizing with the Mōri clan, enemies of Nobunaga.
 Araki shut himself in his castle and withstood siege by the armies of Oda Nobutada.

 Siege

 Throughout the entirety of the siege, though Murashige's defense was able to hold out, his men did not sally forth from the castle or otherwise attack the besieging army.
 Murashige expected reinforcements from the Mōri or Ishiyama-Honganji armies, but neither arrived, making the castle's fall inevitable.
 In August of 1579, Araki Murashige slipped through Nobunaga's forces, escaping to Amagasaki Castle.

 On October 15, 1579, Murashige's lieutenant Nakanishi Shinipachirō betrayed Murashige, defecting to Nobunaga's side and allowing troops led by Takigawa Kazumasu into the fort of Jōrōzuka, about half a kilometer southwest of Itami Castle.
 Defenders of the fort fled toward Itami Castle, though many were killed.
 In a coup de main, Takikawa took control of Itami and captured then razed the town's samurai headquarters.

 Itami Castle was retaken by Nobunaga's forces and Kuroda Yoshitaka was rescued.
 From all sides, Nobunaga's forces pushed closer and closer to Itami Castle, using siege towers and sappers.
 Pummeled by the attacks, the defenders pleaded for mercy.
 "Spare our lives," they begged, but Nobunaga refused to pardon them.